till-h/ICAHHorizons_Y2PhysComp/session 2/Session 2 Workbook - Physical Computing.md

    	     print("Line detected.")
    ```

+   Physically, you connect it up as follows:

+   * Connect the sensor's VCC to a 3V3 pin on the Pi.
+   * Connect the sensor's GND to a Ground pin on the Pi.
+   * Connect the sensor's OUT to a free GPIO pin on the Pi.

    Again, feel free to change this to a more interesting behaviour, if you have time.

 1. Driving the robot around in a black square.
- Finally, you can use this to drive the robot around within a box.
+ Finally, you can use the previous exercise to drive the robot around within a box.
 Can you make it go as closely as possible around the inside of the perimeter?
 I.e., constantly keep probing to one side?